 In the film, the defense of Minas Tirith collapses because Grond breaches the gate and then mountain trolls push through the defenders.
 Mordor triumphs by raw physical might smashing aside the defense.
 But in the books, the defense hinges not on military strength – of this, Gondor has enough – but on courage in despair.
 Battles and sieges are rarely won because one side kills the entire enemy army – or even most of it.
 They are usually won because the will of one side to resist is broken.

 This morale-focus is actually keenly correct on Tolkien’s part.
 Far more cities and castles were taken by surrender, or else by betrayal, than were ever taken by storm.
 The example of the Siege of Antioch (1098) – where a single guard opened the gate to the Crusaders after a grueling siege – was typical.
-Likewise, I’ve mentioned Warwolf at the Siege of Sterling Castle (1304) – in the end it wasn’t Warwolf’s firing power that defeated the castle, but its imposing bulk – the defenders began surrender negotiations upon seeing the size of the machine.
+Likewise, I’ve mentioned Warwolf at the Siege of Stirling Castle (1304) – in the end it wasn’t Warwolf’s firing power that defeated the castle, but its imposing bulk – the defenders began surrender negotiations upon seeing the size of the machine.
 The more overwhelming the might of the enemy, the deeper the despair of the defenders, the most difficult it became to maintain the solidarity in defense that was required to successfully resist a siege.

 Pop culture and video games often give the impression, however, that battles are won by killing all of the enemies.
 Opponents in war-games (save for dry, strategy titles) rarely flee, or cower, or become combat ineffective out of terror or despair.
 By the time Grond advances: